Hunt (2022 film): Plot

-In the 1980s, when the military dictatorship reached its peak, KCIA Foreign Unit chief Park Pyong-ho (Lee Jung-jae) and Domestic Unit chief Kim Jung-do (Jung Woo-sung) are working together in Washington D.C., protecting the president.
-While they are on patrol, the CIA notices enemy kill team and informs the Korean team about it.
-Park and Kim catch and kills them.
-After the incident in Washington, the director of KCIA tells Park and Kim that there is a North Korean mole within the company, known as Donglim.
-According to intel from the CIA, he is a dangerous spy of North Korea who tries to assassinate the president of the South.
+In the 1980s, when the military dictatorship reached its peak, South Korean Agency for National Security Planning (ANSP) Foreign Unit chief Park Pyong-ho and Domestic Unit Chief Kim Jung-do worked together in Washington D.C., protecting the dictorial President Chun Doo-hwan.
+While they are on patrol, the CIA notices a hired foreign assassination team and informs the Korean team about it.
+After an intense chase, Park is taken hostage by the last survivor of the team.
+Kim shoots the assassin, and the men blame each other for the result.

+After the incident in Washington, the director of ANSP tells Park and Kim that there is a North Korean mole within ANSP known as Donglim.
+According to intel from the CIA, he is a dangerous spy from North Korea who tries to assassinate the president of the South.
 Kim and Park work to root out Donglim.
+Initially, a university professor held in captivity is suspected to be Donglim.

+Kim and Park work on the exfiltration of an asylum seeking North Korean nuclear physicist, who plans to defect with his family while they are in Japan.

+The physicist reveals that Donglim is still free, and has leaked information about a military infiltration by South Korea that is taking place on the same day.
+The infiltration is expected by the North and ends in total failure and the death of everyone involved.

+Park's team leads the exfiltration operation, but because of conflicting orders, the operation ends in failure and the death of the physicist.

+Afterwards, the two teams begin to pursue Donglim in their own way, both accusing each other.
+Captain Lee Ung-pyong of the North Korean Air Force defects to the South and is chastised by his interrogators about the shallow, selfish reasons for his treason.
+Kim suspects that Yoo-jeong is in fact a North Korean agent tasked with keeping an eye on him, and violently interrogates her.

-At the same time they work on an exfiltration of an asylum seeking North Korean nuclear physicist in Japan.
-Park's team leads the operation of the physicist, but it ends in failure.
-Afterwards, the two teams begin to pursue Donglim in their own way.
-After a long investigation, they uncover the truth about each other.
-Kim and his followers plan to assassinate the South Korean President because they feel he needs to face justice for the Gwangju Democratic Movement, which resulted in the massacre of innocent civilians.
-In a twist Park is revealed to be the Donglim.
-Park escapes Kim's pursing agents and meets his handler to receive his orders.
-He is shocked to discover that his operation parameters have changed and that he will be killed once the operation is completed.
-Kim saves Park from his handlers and hides his identity from the KCIA and brings him into the plan to assassinate the South Korean President in Bangkok, Thailand.
-North Korean snipers and Kim attack the Presidential motorcade but are stopped by Park.
+After a long investigation, the men uncover the shocking truths about each other.
+Kim is part of a Southern uprising; he and his followers plan to assassinate the South Korean President for the Gwangju Democratic Movement, which resulted in the massacre of innocent civilians.
+Kim was also the client behind the assassination attempt in Washington D.C., and he shot the last assassin on purpose to prevent him from being interrogated.

+Park, on the other hand, is revealed to be Donglim.
+In desperation, Park kills his own assistant and escapes Kim's pursuing agents to meet his handler and to receive his orders.
+He is shocked to discover that the plan has changed, North plans to invade the South, and that he will be killed to prevent leaks.
+Kim saves Park from his handlers, hides his identity from the ANSP, and brings him into the plan to assassinate the South Korean President in Bangkok, Thailand.
+Park reluctantly agrees, but is worried because the assassination will be the signal for a military invasion by North Korea.

+North Korean snipers and Kim attack the Presidential motorcade in Bangkok, but are stopped by Park, while Kim desperately tries to assassinate the president with his own hands.
 Meanwhile, a planted North Korean agent detonates a bomb as a last resort; however, it fails to kill the President who manages to escape the explosion.
 Kim is caught up in the explosion and dies.

-After the incident in Thailand, Park visits Kim's family to deliver a tribute, then goes south to prepare an escape to America.
-However, as he drives along the coast, North Korean agents appear and assassinate him.
+After the incident in Thailand, Park visits Kim's family to deliver a tribute, then goes south to meet with Yoo-jeong and offer her an escape to America.
+However, he is ambushed at the scene by other North Korean agents, as it is revealed that she was indeed a North Korean agent.
+As he dies, she sees the fake passport Park made for her, where the fake name held his surname, revealing how he cared for her and considered her to be his own.
+She goes on to shoot and kill at least one of the agents on scene, with other shots being heard off-camera, likely taking his advice to flee the country.